mountainflo/rviz_sandbox/evaluation.md

 2020 2020 2020 2020 2020 2020 2020 2020
 2020 2020 2020 2020 2020 2020 2020 2020
 ```
 In the latest version of ROS the rosbag files are stored in the rosbag format version 2.0.
-A detailed description can be found herer: [http://wiki.ros.org/Bags/Format/2.0](http://wiki.ros.org/Bags/Format/2.0)
+A detailed description can be found here: [http://wiki.ros.org/Bags/Format/2.0](http://wiki.ros.org/Bags/Format/2.0)

 ### 5. Conclusion